Skip to main content

 After several years of unsuccessful research, GSK shuttered its Sirtris offices and ceased research into resveratrol as a lifespan extender.

 The takeaway here is that Sinclair may have knowingly produced unreliable results with the intention of ratcheting up public excitement over resveratrol, only to sell high and move on, an accusation GSK failed to prove in court due to technicalities in Sinclair’s research.
-But the truth behind that specific scenario regarding resveratrol doesn’t undermine the results of thousands of other studies that have seen positive results from resveratrol in numerous other diseases and disorders.
+But the truth behind that specific scenario regarding resveratrol doesn’t undermine the results of thousands of other studies that have seen positive results against other diseases and disorders.

 How resveratrol works